 A systematic study of safe laboratory operations and pertinent regulations of state and federal agencies.
 Prerequisites: Graduate standing.

-An advanced course designed to give the student a mastery of the fundamentals of organic chemical reactions and theory.
+Fundamental organic reactions are discussed based on reaction mechanisms and synthetic applications emphasizing the synthon approach.
 Graduate students are required to demonstrate a higher level of learning on assessments.
 Prerequisite: Chem 2220.

 CHEM 5220 Synthetic Organic Chemistry (LEC 3.0)